 3. Know your family health history.

 Does heart disease run in your family?
 How about diabetes?
 These are important questions to ask your parents and grandparents while you still can.
-"Construct a family medical history tree," Manson says.
+Experts recommend constructing a family medical history tree.

 4. Don't forget key screening tests.

 Make sure you do your monthly self-exams for testicular cancer, which is the most common form of cancer in young men.
-We know, we know -- it's a little embarrassing.
 To learn how to do a self-exam, go to the Testicular Cancer Resource Center.
-Also, talk to your doctor about early cholesterol and diabetes screening.
+Also, talk to your doctor about cholesterol, hypertension, and diabetes screening.
 It's never too early to start protecting your heart.